microsoft/CsWinRT/README.md

 ## C#/WinRT Architecture

-### Component Authors

-Component Authors need to build a C#/WinRT projection for .NET5+ targets.
+The C#/WinRT runtime assembly, `WinRT.Runtime.dll`, is required by all C#/WinRT assemblies.
+It provides an abstraction layer over the .NET runtime, supporting both .NET Standard 2.0 and .NET 5.
+The runtime assembly implements several features for all projected C#/WinRT types, including WinRT activation and marshaling logic and [COM wrapper](https://docs.microsoft.com/dotnet/standard/native-interop/com-wrappers) lifetime management.

+The following diagrams demonstrate how C#/WinRT is used to create and reference interop assemblies.

+### Create and distribute an interop assembly

+Component authors need to build a C#/WinRT projection assembly for .NET5+ consumers.
+In the diagram below, the **cswinrt.exe** tool processes Windows Metadata (`*.winmd`) files in the "Contoso" namespace to create projection source files.
+These source files are then compiled into an interop projection assembly named `Contoso.projection.dll`.
+The projection assembly can then be distributed along with the implementation assemblies (`Contoso.*.dll`) as a NuGet package.

 <img alt="Creating projection"
     src="Diagram_CreateProjection.jpg"
     width="70%" height="50%">

-### Application Developers

-.NET5+ apps reference the NuGet package, which pulls in the projection assembly instead of a winmd.
+### Reference an interop assembly

+Application developers on .NET5+ can reference C#/WinRT interop assemblies by adding a reference to the interop NuGet package.
+This replaces any `*.winmd` references.
+The .NET5+ application includes `WinRT.Runtime.dll` which handles WinRT type activation logic.

 <img alt = "Adding projection"
     src="Diagram_AddProjection.jpg"